About Melanie & the Fellowship to Honor Her Memory

 - Attend the State Bar of Nevada Annual Conference;

-- Attend Nevada Supreme Court Access to Justice meetings; and
+- Attend Nevada Supreme Court Access to Justice Commission meetings; and

-- Attend the Annual Pro Bono Award Luncheon in December.
+- Attend the Annual Pro Bono Awards Luncheon in December.

 Upon conclusion of the fellowship, the fellow will be asked to participate as an ambassador in publicizing the availability of the fellowship during the following year.
-The fellow may also be asked to serve as a mentor to the fellow selected in the following year.
+The fellow may also be asked to serve as a mentor to the next year's fellow.

 Application Requirements